Designing Robots to Help Women: SPECULATION

-To identify challenges and opportunities, a speculative prototyping approach was followed.
-Speculative prototyping aims to "drag" potentially important future scenarios from the foggy realm of imagination closer to the real world, visualizing in a thought-provoking, clear, visceral manner, as a means to begin a process of critical exploration~\cite{tironi2018speculative}.
-Thus, rapid ideation sessions were first conducted to identify challenges affecting women.
-Next, opportunities were identified.
-Ideas were recorded without judgement, then afterwards merged and reworked with priority attributed to those that seemed valuable, different, and requiring further study.
-(In doing so, we aimed to roughly align ourselves with Suvin's concept of "cognitive estrangement", described by Bartolotta in terms of seeking to capture "fictional world-affordances imbued with cognitive potential"~\cite{bartolotta2022beyond}.)
-Thus, some representative scenarios were chosen and transformed into sketches.
-Furthermore, one of these sketches was further developed into a physical prototype, which was used to also gain some insight into practical concerns.
+To provide both theoretical and practical insights, a speculative prototyping approach was followed.
+Speculative prototyping aims to "drag" potentially important future scenarios from the foggy realm of imagination closer to the real world, visualizing in a thought-provoking manner, as a means of embarking on a process of critical exploration~\cite{tironi2018speculative}.
+As a first step, rapid ideation sessions were conducted among the authors, who contained a female member and had some experience with robotics, AI, computer vision, criminology, and health technology.
+For both challenges and opportunities, ideas were recorded without judgement, then afterwards merged, refined by surveying related literature, and reworked with priority attributed to those that seemed valuable, different, and requiring further study.
+In doing so, we aimed to roughly align ourselves with Suvin's concept of "cognitive estrangement", described by Bartolotta in terms of seeking to capture "fictional world-affordances imbued with cognitive potential"~\cite{bartolotta2022beyond}.
+We also adopted a \emph{zemiological} perspective~\cite{winkle2024anticipating}; i.e., a broad view that encompasses various potential harms, in relation to three topics we identified: crime, health, and daily activities.